sulu/sulu/UPGRADE.md

 ## 2.x

-### Added restore method to TagManagerInterface

-The `TagManagerInterface` declares a new method `restore`.
-If you have overridden this service in your project without extending from Sulu's `TagManager`, you need to implement this new method in order to be able to restore trashed tags.

 ### Changed constructor of multiple services to integrate them with the SuluTrashBundle

 To integrate the `SuluTrashBundle` with the existing services, the constructor of the following services was